This is the multi-page printable view of this section. Click here to print.

 Customize EnvoyProxy Bootstrap Config

 You can customize the EnvoyProxy bootstrap config via EnvoyProxy Config.
-There are two ways to customize it:
+There are three ways to customize it:

 • Replace: the whole bootstrap config will be replaced by the config you provided.